ussjoin/vota_fetcher/README.md

 Also, the VOTA points database this produces (not the leaderboard), in the [results/](results/) folder.

+## Who did this?

+Brendan O'Connor, but on the amateur airwaves I'm known as K3QB.
+Within the ARRL, I'm a [Volunteer Counsel](https://www.arrl.org/vc-description) in the Northwest Division.
+I'm also the trustee of the [Narwhal Amateur Radio Society (NR7WL)](https://nars.narwhal.be).

 ## Why?

 I wanted to be able to query points while looking at my logs for 2023.
 Having them stored in a database makes that as easy as a LEFT JOIN.
 More broadly, I think there are some interesting things to be learned from this data, so I wanted to make the data available.